acardona-ucf/base-theme/README.md

   - Restart and reload Vagrantfile: `vagrant reload`
   - Delete VM (leaves directory from step 4 intact): `vagrant destroy` (this may take several minutes).
   Consult `vagrant help` or the [Vagrant Documentation](https://www.vagrantup.com/docs/) for additional information.
+11. Remember to "Network Activate" the theme from http://vccw.dev/wp-admin/network/themes.php
+12. Optionally, install [vagrant-multi-putty](https://github.com/nickryand/vagrant-multi-putty) with `vagrant plugin install vagrant-multi-putty`.
+This enables the command `vagrant putty` to open an SSH session using PuTTY<sup id="a5">[5](#fn5)</sup>.

 VCCW also offers another VM specifcally for [Theme Reviewing](https://github.com/vccw-team/vccw-for-theme-review).
 Testing in a fresh environment could be useful after feature completion, whether for a feature branch or alpha testing.